 Debris in your gutters can cause a clog, causing water to be rerouted and damage your home’s fascia, siding, or roof.

 Every roof type has its designated lifespan.
 Once that time reaches, it begins to show signs of weakness.
 Hence, your roof may begin to leak when they have reached the end of its life span.

 Sometimes, roof leaks could result from broken or missing tiles or shingles, which serve as a shield to your roof.
-When time gets the better part of your shingles or when hit by a strong object, materials can quickly be compromised.
-Of course, when this happens, your roof begins to leak from there.
+Materials can be compromised–they can break, crack, and fall down when part of your shingles are hit by a strong object, including hail–creating inevitable leaking.

 A leak originating from one of your skylights is likely to be the easiest to detect, as it should be very evident.
 In some situations, when leaks come from your roof windows, it's possible the flashing is also affected.